psschand/DockerAppTimeZone/README.md

 **2.** ReactApp directory contains the actual code of webapp, this app has a lots of boilerplate, which are essential for a scalable application to make development perfect for the further updates.

-to deploy this application i have already metioned the ways in the upper lines.
+to deploy this application i have already mentioned the ways in the above lines.